 Moving heat from one climate (inside your home) to another (outside) requires very little energy if those two climates are not that far off from each other.

 This is why people in moderate climates (unlike Arizona, where it dips below 30 regularly during the winter months) use heat pumps as a means of reducing their home energy bills.
 The heating and cooling don’t need to be as intense.
+You can also check our article on “Window Unit vs Central Air Conditioner” for more information about air conditioner costs.

 Heat Pump vs. Air Conditioner Cost